Mbed-TLS/mbedtls/docs/getting_started.md

 new keys or other data.

 You must first initialize and set up a key derivation context, provided with a key and, optionally, other data.
 Then, use the key derivation context to either read derived data to a buffer or send derived data directly to a key slot.

-See the documentation for the particular algorithm (such as HKDF or the TLS1.2 PRF) for information about which inputs to pass when, and when you can obtain which outputs.
+See the documentation for the particular algorithm (such as HKDF or the TLS 1.2 PRF) for information about which inputs to pass when, and when you can obtain which outputs.

 **Prerequisites to working with the key derivation APIs:**
 * Initialize the library with a successful call to `psa_crypto_init()`.